 event cosplay rules

-Shoes or other footwear must be worn at all times, even if your cosplay characted is normally barefoot.
+Shoes or other footwear must be worn at all times, even if your cosplay character is normally barefoot.
 Protective footwear is highly recommended, but not required.

 All military, law enforcement and other emergency service costumes should be easily distinguishable from official uniforms.

-Hate symbols, even historical hate symbols like swatikas, will not be tolerated at Graphic-Con.
+Hate symbols, even historical hate symbols like swastikas, will not be tolerated at Graphic-Con.
 Roller blades, roller-skates and skateboards will not be allowed at the convention.